swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 Only the last added consent can be either edited or deleted.
 When only one consent is present, it can be edited, but not deleted.

-Click "Save and continue" to further proceed.
+.. warning:: The consent status is required to further proceed for patient enrollment and registration.

 .. tip:: Watch our video on this section `here <https://www.youtube.com/watch?v=2YoodSm4fxg>`_.

-.. warning:: The consent status is required to further proceed for patient enrollment and registration.

-From this point, there is a difference in **Patient Enrollment** and **Patient Registration**.
-Those differences will be described separately below.

-Please check :doc:`consent` for more information about the different types of consents and other information.
+.. tip:: Please check :doc:`consent` for more information about the different types of consents and other information, such as Q&As.

 3.3.2.
 Create SOAS Listing
 =============================